 A newer version of your browser is available.
 Older versions may limit your ability to access some of this site's functionality.
 Citizens Bank recommends upgrading your browser.

 You know you need a business loan.
 Maybe it’s to acquire a new business or to expand one you already own.
 Or maybe you simply want to free up cash flow by refinancing an existing loan.
 Most business owners are pretty astute at knowing when they need to borrow; the challenge for many is determining how to get the right loan.

 That benefit comes courtesy of the SBA, which provides a guarantee that removes some of the risk for lenders to approve loans, thereby allowing lenders to offer less stringent underwriting requirements.
 Because of that guarantee, SBA loans are also ideal for borrowers who wish to refinance existing debt.
 “I recently had a client who had a 7-year loan and was looking to improve cash flow.
 An SBA loan was a good alternative because it allowed them to extend the term to 15 years, thereby freeing up cash flow.
-Traditional loans don’t offer terms that long,” said Moored.
+Traditional loans don’t offer terms that long,” said Forman.

 Learn more about SBA loans.
 As a Preferred SBA lender, Citizens offers a streamlined application and fast decisions.
 We will, however, take the time to listen and understand your business and help you find the solution that works for you.

 The zip code you entered is served by Citizens One, the brand name for Citizens Bank's lending business outside of our 11‑state branch footprint.
 Under the Citizens One brand we offer Auto Loans, Credit Cards, Mortgages, Personal Loans and Student Loans.
 To learn more, please visit: